addy-org/Addy-Android/CODE_OF_CONDUCT.md

 - Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 - Inappropriate photography or recording.
 - Inappropriate physical contact.
 You should have someone’s consent before touching them.
 - Unwelcome sexual attention.
-This includes, sexualised comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
+This includes sexualised comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
 - Deliberate intimidation, stalking or following (online or in person).
-- Advocating for, or encouraging, any of the above behaviour.
+- Advocating for, or encouraging, any of the above behaviours.
 - Sustained disruption of community events, including talks and presentations.

 ## 5. Consequences of Unacceptable Behaviour